 Rector's Bible Study: Sundays at 9:30am in the Parish Hall.
 Join us for a time of study and discussion.Questions:

-- In the Spring the whole parish will be engaging in our annual "For Everyone" Bible reading program - 2018 will feature the Gospel of John.
+- RBS will be on break over the holiday and resume on Sunday, January 14th, when the whole parish will be engaging in our annual "For Everyone" Bible reading program.
+2018 will feature the Gospel of John.
 There will be visiting guest scholars in January and in April, as well as an art show inspired by the Gospel of John.
 Stay tuned for more details.

 Lectionary Discussion: every Sunday at 9:30am in the Main Office, join us for a discussion of the Scripture readings for the worship service that day.
 Click here to access the online Lectionary to find the readings that will be studied.